miyako/4d-utility-ls4d/README.md

 -h, --help display this information
 ```

-the information is decoded according to the system encoding (CFStringGetSystemEncoding),
+the information is decoded according to the system encoding,
 since 4D Server does not broadcast in UTF-8.

 note for AppleScript coders: